-Oil and Gas Customers
+Oil and Gas

-We have successfully delivered oil and gas solutions, as pilot projects, comprised of our IsoBoost, IsoGen, and IsoPro systems to customers in Asia, the Middle East, and the United States.
-Additionally, we are actively negotiating contracts with new oil and gas customers who have shown interest in our oil and gas products.
+We have contracted and delivered oil and gas solutions, as pilot projects and sales, comprised of our IsoBoost and IsoGen systems to customers in Asia and the Middle East.
 The sales cycle for our oil and gas products can be prolonged and may be impacted by procurement processes and budgetary constraints.
-For the years ended December 31, 2013, 2012, and 2011, we did not recognize any revenue from shipments of our oil and gas products; however, we anticipate revenue from oil and gas products in 2014 based on existing and prospective contracts.
+For the year ended December 31, 2014, we recognized oil and gas revenue from the operating lease and lease buy-out of an IsoGen system to a customer in Saudi Arabia.
+For the years ended December 31, 2013 and 2012, we did not recognize any revenue from shipments of our oil and gas products.